TomFalkner/JSFilters/notes/FilterMaddness.md

 Located in java.awt.image
 The Kernal class defines a matrix that describes how a specified pixel and its surrounding pixels affect the value computed for the pixel's position in the output image of a filtering operation.

+Identity matrix for kernals:
+0 0 0
+0 1 0
+0 0 0

 The X origin and the Y origin indicate the kernal matrix element that corresponds to the pixel position for which an output value is being computed

 A Kernal is also known as convolution matrix: http://en.wikipedia.org/wiki/Kernel_%28image_processing%29

+The values of a given pixel in the output image are calculated by multiplying each kernal value by the corresponding input image pixel values.

+Pseudo code:
+for each *image row* in *output image*:
+    for each *pixel* in *image row*:
+        set *accumulator* to zero

+        for each *kernel row* in *kernel*:
+            for each *element* in *kernel row*:
+                if *element position* corresponding to *pixel position* then multiply *element value* corresponding to *pixel value* add result to accumulator
+                endif
+        set output image pixel to accumulator

+Edge Handling can be a problem.
+You can either:
+Extend - the nearest border pixels as far as necessary.
+Wrap - take image values from the opposite edge
+Crop - skip any pixel that would require values from beyond the edge

+Normalization - divide each element in the kernel by the sum of all the absolute values of the elements in the kernel.